NEWS FROM ISRAEL-ARCHIVE OF OLDER POSTS |

 WASHINGTON -- The threat posed by a network of Sunni extremists sweeping through Iraq and Syria is changing the political calculus in the Middle East, Israeli President Shimon Peres said in an interview this weekend after receiving the Congressional Gold Medal in Washington.

+Israel, he said, is no longer the most significant threat to the majority of Arabs in the Middle East.
 "Until now, maybe Israel was the first problem in the eyes of many Arabs," he said.
 "Today, they have to say it openly, the real problem for the Arabs and for us are not the mutual mistrust but really the problem of terror, which is a common danger to them and to us."

 Peres said the peace process could be kick-started by the new common enemy.